fulldecent/blackjack-simulator/Blackjack Rules.md

 We consider the insurance bet but currently ignore any other table bets (“sucker bets”).

-We also describe a blackjack game notation file format.
+See [Blackjack Game Notation](Blackjack Game Notation.md) for a file format that records Blackjack games.

 Game Process
 ------------